 Get Streak-Free Mirrors, Windows, & Glass Without Chemical Cleaners

 Want a streak-free finish to your mirrors and windows?
 You’ll need to first remove the dirt on the surface with a damp microfiber towel.
 According to Debra Braman, owner of Maid by Design, the key is to “wring out as much moisture as possible.”
 If your surface is too wet, you’ll create smears from moving around debris.
 After you wipe the mirror or glass with the damp microfiber towel, go over the surface with a microfiber glass and window cloth until dry.
 You should be left with a clear, clean, streak-free surface, all without extra chemicals or cleaning products.
 If you want to use what Debra uses check out our Microfiber Glass Cleaning Pack!
 You can even use our glass towels for polishing wine glasses and other kitchen silverware!
+If you need to dry a ton of dishes streak free, we recommend our super absorbent waffle weave dish towels.

 Rinse & Wring Out Your Mop Pads More Often